kbernhagen/lufah/README.md

-Group names should preferably conform to fah 8.1 restrictions: begins "/", has only letters, numbers, period, underscore, hyphen Group names with spaces and special chars may work with 8.3.
-This is untested.
+Group names should preferably conform to fah 8.1 restrictions: begins "/", has only letters, numbers, period, underscore, hyphen For 8.3, group names can contain spaces and special chars.
-Group "/" is taken to mean the default group, which is "".
+Group "/" is taken to mean the default group, which is actually named "".
-For a group actually named "/" on 8.3, use "//".
+For a group named "/" on 8.3, use "//".

 An error may not be shown if the initial connection times out.
 If group does not exist on 8.1, this script may hang until silent timeout.